Gently into the

 Because I was named for him, I felt a bond between us.
 He died before I

 After that vacation, the adults arranged things, and before going into the seventh grade, I spent the whole summer with my substitute grandfather and his wife, Aunt Malvine.
 I had been told that Uncle Max was very observant, and that I should "just put up with it."
-But it turned out to be a something special.
+But it turned out to be a magical time.

 Sabbaths were magical